 - optional Parmigiano cheese to pass at table

-- Make the creamy sauce: combine the silken tofu, parsley, garlic, 2 tbsp olive oil and salt in a food processor.
+- Make the creamy sauce: combine the silken tofu, parsley, garlic, 2 tablespoon olive oil and salt in a food processor.
 Puree the ingredients until it becomes a consistent creamy consistency.
 Set aside.

 - Start boiling water for the pasta as you begin to sauté the mushrooms.